baucomputervision/baucomputervision.github.io/research.md

 {: #proj-members}
 {% include clearfloat.html prevfloat="left" %}

-### Computational 3D Model of Forearm Rotation
-{% include imagethumbnailblock.html align="left" url="/images/3dforearm.png" height="120px" padding="right" %}
-The mechanism that allows for human forearm rotation is still poorly understood.
-As a result, sub-optimal surgical treatment of fractured radius or ulna can lead to impaired forearm motion.
-We aim to develop a physically accurate 3D dynamic model of human forearm rotation from CT scan, with visualization of the model, the dynamic rotation and tensing of interosseous membrane.
-This is a project in collaboration with National University of Singapore (NUS) and Singapore General Hospital (SGH).
-{: #proj-description}
-Muhammad Faiz, Wong Lai Kuan, John See, Loh Yuen Peng {: #proj-members}
-{% include clearfloat.html prevfloat="left" %}

 ---

 ## Past Projects
 <small>Here's some of our previous completed projects, which are still very much relevant today.</small>

-### Action Recognition in Adverse Quality Surveillance (AQuaS)
-{% include imagethumbnailblock.html align="left" url="/images/aquas.png" width="120px" height="120px" padding="right" %}
-Most state-of-the-art techniques for HAR have been designed to perform well under constrained and highly controlled conditions.
-However, these capabilities may not be easily replicable in real-world surveillance conditions (via devices such as CCTV or web cameras) where video quality may be naturally poor.
-We investigate new representations for recognizing human activities in adverse quality surveillance videos.
-{: #proj-description}
-{% include clearfloat.html prevfloat="left" %}

 ### Aesthetics-driven Stereo Retargeting and Recomposition
 {% include imagethumbnailblock.html url="/images/retarget.jpg" width="480px" padding="right" %}